The essential guide to managing HR technology trends

 These new offerings position companies of all sizes to pursue one or more emerging HR trends that aim to provide a complete view of employees and ultimately improve the workplace.
 Five such trends are particularly helping companies redefine their recruitment strategies and relationships with employees as they recognize that a modernized HR department can give them a competitive edge.

-Social media and AI help HR get proactive about recruitment
+Social media, artificial intelligence help HR get proactive about recruitment

 Companies want their employees to consistently work at a high level, and finding high-caliber workers who fit the bill is a top priority.
 An emerging HR trend is to no longer wait for those kinds of employees to apply but to instead recruit them, according to Forrester analyst Paul Hamerman.